1. How do I apply?

 2. Can I submit multiple applications?

-NIST will consider only one application per applicant; however, an applicant entity may be proposed as a subrecipient, contractor, or unfunded collaborator within applications submitted by other entities.
+No, NIST will only consider one application per applicant.
+However, an applicant entity may be proposed as a subrecipient, contractor, or unfunded collaborator within applications submitted by other entities.

 5. We are already working with NIST under a CRADA (Cooperative Research and Development Agreement).
-Are we eligible to apply for this funding opportunity?
+Are we eligible to apply for this grant?

-Potentially: Being a CRADA partner does not, in itself, preclude you from this funding opportunity, but conflicts are possible.
-A sufficiently - detailed answer doesn't fit in the space of this FAQ, but a key issue is that you cannot receive NIST funds for the same activities involved in the CRADA.
-If you are a current CRADA partner and considering applying, please contact us directly at PSCR [at] nist.gov (PSCR[at]nist[dot]gov) to discuss your specific situation.
+Potentially: Being a CRADA partner does not, in itself, preclude you from applying to this competition, but conflicts are possible.
+For example, an entity cannot receive NIST funds for the same activities being performed under the CRADA.
+If you are a current CRADA partner and considering applying, please contact us directly to discuss your specific situation.

 6. Are non-US entities eligible for this program?

 Yes, this NOFO is open to all non-federal entities including foreign public entities and foreign governments.
 However, where the NOFO requires letters of commitment from public safety organizations (PSOs), those PSOs must be U.S. federal, state, or local organizations.

 7. Who owns IP rights to work funded under this program?